sovrin-foundation/protocol/message-packaging.md

   forwarded: <encrypted msg for edge>
 }
 ```
+This is useful when the recipient of a message is to forward a message on, but needs to have some information about the message.
+This is a common requirement with Agents, where the Agent needs to know that the message is a Claim Offer, but doesn't need to know the details of the Claim itself.

 ## Encrypted Messages
-There are two basic types of encrypted messages.
+There are three basic types of encrypted messages.
 1. authenticated encryption: `pkae`
 1. anonymous encryption: `anoncrypt`
 1. self-contained authenticated encryption: `authcrypt`